The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 - Expert reports: If the government plans to use expert testimony (forensic accounting, data analysis).

-- Giglio material: Information about government witnesses that could affect their credibility — prior convictions, cooperation agreements, benefits received.
+- Witness impeachment material: Information about government witnesses that could affect their credibility.
+Prior convictions, cooperation agreements, benefits received.

 The Brady Problem in White Collar Cases